Ranchero-Software/NetNewsWire/Technotes/HiddenPrefs.md

 The main window doesn’t display its title, partly because it looks cooler that way and partly because it’s redundant information.

-The downside to this is that title-less windows do not allow the toolbar to show button names.
+The downside to this is that title-less windows do not allow the toolbar to show button names on macOS Catalina.
 (This is an AppKit thing.)

 To turn window titles on, set `KafasisTitleMode` to true.

-#### Hiding unread count in Dock
+#### Show separators between articles in the timeline

+Set `CorreiaSeparators` to true.

+#### Double-click a feed in the sidebar to mark it as read

-Set `JustinMillerHideDockUnreadCount` to true.
+Set `GruberFeedDoubleClickMarkAsRead` to true.